Xpress: Platform 13

 Xpress: Platform 13 is a steel roller coaster at Walibi Holland in Biddinghuizen, Netherlands which was launched as Superman The Ride in April 2000.
 The name was changed to Xpress in the season of 2005, and Xpress: Platform 13 in 2014.
 It was the first LSM-coaster in Europe.

 The Ride

 After the train has been locked and checked, it slowly advances out of the station to the launch area.
 The train goes through a tunnel, where the passengers wait until the countdown starts.
-After the countdown, the trains, which exist out of 2 across in 2 rows for a total of 24 riders per train, are accelerated from 0 - 55.9 mph in 2.8 seconds.
+After the countdown, the trains, which exist out of 2 across in 2 rows for a total of 24 riders per train, are accelerated from 0 - 55.9 mph (90 km/h) in 2.8 seconds.
 It first climbs into a Sea Serpent Roll, which is a 2 inversion element.
 Then the train plunges into numerous turns and helixes and the 3rd inversion, a corkscrew.
 The train then passes in through a mid course brake run, makes a few turns then travels into the final brake run.
 When the final brake run is completed, the car goes into the station where the unloading process begins.